 Preeclampsia and HIE

-At Reiter & Walsh ABC Law Centers, we have extensive experience handling birth injury cases involving hypoxic-ischemic encephalopathy (HIE).
-If your child experienced a lack of oxygen during birth or did not receive brain cooling treatment (hypothermia therapy) in a timely manner, you may be entitled to compensation for negligence or pediatric malpractice.
+At ABC Law Centers (Reiter & Walsh, P.C.), we have extensive experience handling birth injury cases involving hypoxic-ischemic encephalopathy (HIE).
+If your child experienced a lack of oxygen during birth, a delayed C-section, or did not receive brain cooling treatment (hypothermia therapy) in a timely manner, you may be entitled to compensation for negligence or malpractice.

-Our lawyers have won numerous awards for their advocacy of children and are members of the Birth Trauma Litigation Group (BTLG) and the Michigan Association for Justice (MAJ).
+Our lawyers have won numerous awards for their work in birth injury law.
 We charge nothing unless your lawsuit is successful.
-Please reach out today for a free case review.
+Contact us today for a free case review.

 Call our toll-free phone line at 888-419-2229

 Press the Live Chat button on your browser